Ever heard of the line, “Try and try until you succeed”? I’m gonna let you in on a little secret. Sometimes it doesn’t apply to trading.

 This shotgun approach not only damages your account but it also takes a toll on your psychological well-being.
 A typical scenario may go something like this: After losing a trade, you see a new setup and you decide to take it, thinking that it will be a winner and it will offset your loss.
 Sha-bam!
 The market reverses and the trade turns out to be a loser.
 Now you just bruised your ego and your account even more!

-So what can you do to keep yourself from overtrading?
+What can you do to keep yourself from overtrading?

 Instead of spreading yourself out too thinly, why don’t you try specializing first?
 This is what niche trading is all about.